What to Feed Your PuppyMarch 30, 2022

 Hookworms are parasitic worms that get their name from their hook-like mouthparts used to attach to the lining of the intestines of unsuspecting cats and dogs.
-They are only about 2-3mm long but don’t be fooled, they can cause a lot of damage.
+They are only about 2-3mm long, but don’t be fooled; they can cause much damage.
 Mostly invisible to the naked eye, if hookworms are allowed to find their way into your fur baby, they will ingest large amounts of blood from the minuscule blood vessels of the intestinal wall.
-A group of hookworms can cause dangerous inflammation in the intestines, while lowering the red blood cell count dramatically, resulting in anaemia.
-Once the hookworm has matured into an adult, it will produce eggs that pass through the stool of the infected animal to spread once more.
+A group of hookworms can cause dangerous inflammation in the intestines while lowering the red blood cell count dramatically, resulting in anaemia.
+Once the hookworm has matured into an adult, it will produce eggs that pass through the infected animal’s stool to spread once more.

-Hookworm is common in both cats and dogs who are subject to overcrowding and poor sanitisation, but they thrive in any warm and moist environment, posing a threat to pets in many different living situations and backgrounds.
+Hookworm is common in cats and dogs, who are subject to overcrowding and poor sanitisation.
+Still, they thrive in any warm and moist environment, threatening pets in many different living situations and backgrounds.

 Dogs and cats, both indoor and outdoor, can get hookworm through:

-The nature of both dogs and cats in licking their paws, sleeping on warm patches of ground, and even sniffing faeces, unfortunately, makes hookworm easily spreadable.
+Unfortunately, the nature of both dogs and cats licking their paws, sleeping on warm patches of ground, and even sniffing faeces makes hookworm easily spreadable.

 The most significant signs of hookworm are distress and anaemia, which becomes especially suspicious in very young puppies and kittens.
-If left untreated for too long, the small bodies of young animals often can’t fight off the effects of hookworm and as a result are prone to succumbing to the infection.
-The hookworm will not only ingest the blood of the animal but release an anticoagulant to prevent the blood from clotting, putting the host in a world of worry.
+If left untreated for too long, the small bodies of young animals often can’t fight off the effects of hookworm and, as a result, are prone to succumbing to the infection.
+The hookworm will not only ingest the animal’s blood but release an anticoagulant to prevent the blood from clotting, putting the host in a world of worry.